 As a proactive wastewater treatment operator, EWE wanted a system to optimize the energy consumption associated with aeration and improve safety with better system control of chemical usage.
 While EWE was hoping to reduce operating costs through optimization, the control system implemented also needed to ensure effluent concentrations were within legal limits.

-In early 2017, EWE partnered with Xylem to apply its Decision Intelligence approach to the Cuxhaven Wastewater Treatment Plant.
-The objective was to better understand, control and increase the efficiency of Cuxhaven’s aeration processes by modeling performance in a computer environment to optimize plant operation, reducing energy and chemical consumption while increasing effluent water quality.
+In early 2017, EWE partnered with Xylem to better understand, control and increase the efficiency of Cuxhaven’s aeration processes by modeling performance in a computer environment to optimize plant operation, reducing energy and chemical consumption while increasing effluent water quality.
 Previously Cuxhaven operated plant system sensors with manual controls and lacked an optimization strategy.

-EWE partnered with Xylem to develop and deploy BLU-X™ for treatment plant optimization which uses neural network powered models of the carbon, nitrogen and phosphorous elimination processes based on data from the plant’s existing SCADA system.
+EWE partnered with Xylem to develop and deploy the BLU-X™ Treatment Plant Optimization system that uses neural network powered models of the carbon, nitrogen and phosphorous elimination processes based on data from the plant’s existing SCADA system.
 BLU-X provided a real-time digital twin of the entire plant so that each process receives optimal aeration and chemical inputs to match the needed chemical and biological oxygen demand.

 Since EWE had no online sensors available to take real-time measurements of influent concentrations, several “virtual sensors” were developed to calculate an estimate of the incoming carbon, nitrogen and phosphorous loads of the influent.
 In the absence of traditional sensor data, these virtual sensors helped EWE accurately estimate influent concentration and operate the aeration process in the most efficient way while meeting regulatory requirements.